swilgosz/hanamimastery/data/episodes/22-testing-hanami-router.md

 end
 ```

-Having that I can write a few tests for my routes.
+Having that, I can write a few tests for my routes.
 Let's say I want to have an application that has a landing page and allows me to list people subscribed to my channel or create new subscriptions.

 There are two ways to test if the endpoint for a given URL exists.